Nawab-AS/note-taker/README.md

 ## Usage
-1. Create a MongoDB cluster with appropriate access conditions (create a user with read/write permissions and allow IP access on your server)
+1. Create a MongoDB Atlas cluster with appropriate access conditions (create a user with read/write permissions and allow IP access on your server)

 2. Create a `.env` file which contains the following
 ```
 SESSION_SECRET="<insert a session secret>"
 OPENAI_API_KEY="<insert your openAI API key>"
-MONGODB_URI="<insert your MongoDB connection URI>"
+MONGODB_URI="<insert your MongoDB Atlas connection URI>"
 ```

 The session secret is random cryptographic key used to authenticate user logins